NLESC-quantum/rascil/docker/README.md

 # Dockerfiles for RASCIL

 These Dockerfiles construct RASCIL docker images working from the RASCIL master.
-They can be found in the `rascil-docker` directory and its subdirectories.
+They can be found in the `docker` directory and its subdirectories.
 These currently support building, pushing, and tagging images.
 The images are named as specified in the `release` file of the docker image directory, and tagged by the RASCIL version stored in `rascil/version.py`.